ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 Reactive Streams is a [specification](https://www.reactive-streams.org/) to provide a standard for asynchronous stream processing with non-blocking backpressure for various runtime environments (JVM, .NET, and JavaScript) and network protocols.
 The Reactive Streams specification is created by engineers from Kaazing, Lightbend, Netflix, Pivotal, Red Hat, Twitter, and others.

-The specification describes the concept of _reactive stream_ that has the following features:
+The specification describes the concept of a _reactive stream_ that has the following features: